phetsims/vector-addition/doc/implementation-notes.md

 **Creator Pattern**:

-A `VectorSet` is a set of related vectors.
-The vectors in the set contribute to a sum vector, and share the same `VectorColorPalette`.
+A [VectorSet](https://github.com/phetsims/vector-addition/blob/master/js/common/model/VectorSet.js) is a set of related vectors.
+The vectors in the set contribute to a sum vector, and share the same [VectorColorPalette](https://github.com/phetsims/vector-addition/blob/master/js/common/model/VectorColorPalette.js).

-`VectorCreatorPanel` is the vector "toolbox".
-It contains one `VectorCreatorPanelSlot` for each `VectorSet`, with each slot being represented by an icon in the toolbox.
-Each `VectorSet` also has an associated `VectorSetNode`, which manages creation and layering of Nodes related to vectors in the set.
+[VectorCreatorPanel](https://github.com/phetsims/vector-addition/blob/master/js/common/view/VectorCreatorPanel.js) is the vector "toolbox".
+It contains one [VectorCreatorPanelSlot](https://github.com/phetsims/vector-addition/blob/master/js/common/view/VectorCreatorPanelSlot.js) for each `VectorSet`, with each slot being represented by an icon in the toolbox.
+Each `VectorSet` also has an associated [VectorSetNode](https://github.com/phetsims/vector-addition/blob/master/js/common/view/VectorSetNode.js), which manages creation and layering of Nodes related to vectors in the set.

-_Adding a vector_: When a vector icon in the toolbox is clicked, `VectorCreatorPanelSlot` creates a new `Vector` and adds it to the associated `VectorSet`.
+_Adding a vector_: When a vector icon in the toolbox is clicked, `VectorCreatorPanelSlot` creates a new vector and adds it to the associated `VectorSet`.
 It then delegates creation of the vector's view to `VectorSetNode` (see `registerVector`).

 _Removing a vector_: When a vector is added, `VectorCreatorPanelSlot` creates closures that handle disposing of the vector when it's returned to the slot (see `animateVectorBackListener`) or when the `VectorSet` associated with the slot is cleared by pressing the eraser button or Reset All button (see `removeVectorListener`).  `VectorSetNode` similarly creates a closure that observers the `VectorSet` and removes Nodes associated with a vector that is removed.